 The David Levine Interview

 Since he entered the world of photography, David Levine has created many iconic images of stars - past and present.
 Mel & Kim, Boy George, Siouxsie Sioux, Kylie Minogue, The Cure and Steve Strange are but a small sample of David's many subjects, and his talent for truly capturing the spirit and character of the artists he shoots has made him a much sought after and respected artist in his own right.
 Here, David reminisces on his three photo shoots with Mel & Kim, who he says, "were always happy.
 Always full of love and life - and funny".

 David, what sparked your love for photography?

-I had wanted to be a photographer ever since I was very young - probably about six years old.
+I had wanted to be a photographer ever since I was very young - probably from about six years old.
 My uncle was a keen photographer and I think that’s probably where I first got my interest from.
 That interest then developed when I was at school and took part in one of the photography days in my art classes.
 The first time I saw a black and white print develop, I was truly hooked.